+Road crashes continue to be leading cause of death among teenagers.
 The statistics for motor vehicle crashes and impairment-related crashes among young drivers are alarming.

-16-25 year olds constituted 13.6% of the population in 2010, but made up almost 33.4% of the alcohol-related traffic deaths.
+- 16-25 year olds constituted 13.6% of the population in 2010, but made up almost 33.4% of the impairment-related traffic deaths.

 For more statistics and related links about Youth and Impaired driving see this link.